Orchid(Candlelight - 1995)

 Pale Communion(Roadrunner - 2014)

 Whereas Heritage was Opeth out on a limb with exciting, fresh, inspired but a risky blend of prog-rock and Opeth sounds, this is Opeth taking that sound and polishing it for broader appeal.
-The music is more melodic here, with several repeated melodic refrains and layered harmonic vocals, making this softer album sound more like the exploratory and melodic approach of Camel with a syrupy dose of Kansas, rather than the edgier King Crimson/Jethro Tull influence of last time.
+The music is relatively more melodic and lush here, with several repeated melodic refrains and layered harmonic vocals, making this softer album sound more like the exploratory and melodic approach of Camel with a syrupy dose of Kansas, rather than the edgier King Crimson/Jethro Tull influence of last time.
 However, the music is, at times, also spiced with dark-sounding Eastern elements mixed with some old school hard rock that is reminiscent of the darker outings by Zeppelin and Deep Purple.
 So on the one hand the composition is more fluid and accessible, but it is also less surprising and hard-edged.
 In the end however, no matter how many names I drop and 70s bands I compare it to, there is still the Opeth sound that ties it all together and which gives the album its own sound.
 Akerfeldt's clean vocals, once again, remind me of Anderson from Jethro Tull, especially in their vocal flourishes, with the occasional bits that seem inspired by Camel, or Cornell of Soundgarden.
 There are a few moments of awkward vocal arrangement, but, overall, Akerfeldt is in very fine form, pushing his vocal range often to higher-pitches.
 The guitar employs pretty ordinary but classic-sounding solos here, the drums feel softer for some reason, and it is the many rich keyboards that really inject that 70s sound into the songs.
 As usual with Opeth, each track offers a slightly unique sound or approach.
-Standouts include the repetitively rhythmic Purpleish-sounding 'Cusp of Eternity', the 11-minute spaced-out experimental 'Moon Above, Sun Below', the instrumental 'Goblin' which does a pretty good job imitating that titular band, 'River' which starts melodic and cheesy and builds to a rocking crescendo, and the beautifully moody 'Faith in Others'.
-Overall, it's a good album for people like me that miss the adventurous spirit and organic sound of 70s prog rock, but I rate it relatively lower in Opeth's repertoire, and prefer Heritage for its many moments of brilliance, surprises, eargasms and its slightly edgier music.
-Opeth can be more powerful than this, even when it does prog-rock.
+Standouts include the repetitively rhythmic Purpleish-sounding 'Cusp of Eternity', the 11-minute spaced-out experimental 'Moon Above, Sun Below', the instrumental 'Goblin' which does a pretty good job imitating that titular band, 'River' which starts melodic and cheesy and builds to a rocking crescendo, and last but not least, the saddest and most beautiful song Opeth has ever written: 'Faith in Others'.
+Overall, it's a good album for people like me that miss the adventurous spirit and organic sound of 70s classic and prog rock, but I rate it relatively lower in Opeth's repertoire, and prefer Heritage for its many moments of brilliance, surprises, eargasms and its slightly edgier music.
+The first three tracks and the last one are superb, but the middle four are relatively less interesting and memorable, though even these grow on you in terms of enjoyment.
+It's a good album, but Opeth can be more powerful than this, even when it does prog-rock.